langchain-ai/langgraph/docs/docs/concepts/multi_agent.md

 # What is a multi-agent architecture?

-A multi-agent architecture is a system with multiple LLM-based components.
-These components can be as simple as a prompt and an LLM call, or as complex as a ReAct agent.
+A multi-agent architecture is a system with multiple independent actors powered by LLMs that are connected in a specific way.
+These actors can be as simple as a prompt and an LLM call, or as complex as a ReAct agent.

 The primary advantages of this architecture are: